spikedoanz/public/wirehead-blog.md

 >Accommodating all the different ways a generator could be handled, or deployed, would have significantly bloated our code.
 ---

-However, that doesn't mean we're going to leave you out to dry.
+However, that doesn't mean we're going to leave you out for dry.

 Here are some advanced tech that we've found during testing to make your life a lot easier while scaling your synthetic data generators: